Wednesday, 17th January 2018

 Jean gave an approving nod, leaning back slightly.

 "Nice.
 I’m French.
 Well, half.
-There’s loads of mixed kids in this school, yeah?”
+There’s loads of mixed kids in this school, isn't there?”

 She smirked.

 “Not particularly,” he replied, flat as ever, though the faint lift of one brow betrayed a glint of amusement.
-“I’ve got one class with Julian.
+“I’ve got a lesson with Julian.
 Saw you two talking once.
-There were only two reasons why Julian would be talking to you.”
+I figured there were only two reasons why Julian would be talking to you.”

 Jean narrowed her eyes, unsure whether to be intrigued or insulted.